 Just tie a heavy stone around the ass’s tail.
 ‘When an ass wants to bray, he elevates his tail, and, if his tail be weighted down, he has not the heart to bray.’

 ‘Neither sleepy nor deaf men should think of traveling alone.’
 What’s that!?

 On Being Held Up by Brigands

 When the robber orders you to lie down, draw your own gun and yell, ‘If this were loaded, you should not treat me thus!’
 Then lie on the ground as ordered.
 As the robber approaches to relieve you of your belongings, ‘aim quickly and shoot him dead – the pistol being really loaded all the time.
-It’s a trick that has been practiced in most countries, from England to Peru.’
-I spose if this happened in South West Africa it would be best to say it in Damara.
+It’s a trick that has been practiced in most countries, from England to Peru.‘ Yes.
+I suppose if this was in South West Africa it might be best to utter that dramatic speech in fluent Damara?

 After giving long lists of necessities per day and per person and per six months, he comes to a final rough formula for ‘Stores for Individual Use’: You need 7lbs a month for every white man and 3lbs a month for every black man.
 Cos, you know . . .

 You need to take aperient, cordial, quinine, camphor, carbolic acid, Warburg’s fever drops, glycerine, mustard paper, and emetic.
 Or, for an emetic you could use a charge of gunpowder in a tumblerful of warm water, then tickle your throat.
 With a bustard feather.

 ‘A raw egg broken into the boot before putting it on, greatly softens the leather.’
 Probly also stops your companions from crowding around you?